-Finally, the last component of the model tested was the response of an environment to different stocking rates of grazers (Table 2).
-The stocking rates of 0.01, 0.03 and 0.06 LSU ha-1, along with a control simulation where no grazers were introduced, were applied.
+\\ All simulations were executed with $270 \text{ mm yr}^{-1}$ of rainfall. \\\ All simulations executed with wind speeds of grazers were introduced, were applied.
 The grazing pressure was applied continuously throughout the 100 years of simulation in open pastures with evenly distributed boreholes.
-While this approach to grazing in semi-arid environment is loosely applicable to real case scenarios, it provides a baseline appreciation of the impacts of grazing at an appropriate scale to the chosen scenario scales.
-To highlight the impact of the stocking rate, the other parameters were kept at their median levels, including a windspeed (7.5 m s-1) and the yearly rainfall (270 mm yr-1) across all SDa3 simulations with sediment stress turned off.
-A 3-month vegetation update was used in this last series of simulations to minimize the time scale difference between the wind, the grazing, and the vegetation processes.
+While this approach to grazing in a semi-arid environment is loosely applicable to real scenarios, it provides a baseline appreciation of the impacts of grazing at an appropriate scale for the chosen scenario.
+To highlight the impact of the stocking rate, the other parameters were kept at their median levels, including wind speed $(7.5 \text{ m s}^{-1})$ and yearly rainfall $(270 \text{ mm yr}^{-1})$ , across all SDa3 simulations with sediment stress turned off.
+A 3-month vegetation update was used in this last series of simulations to minimize the timescale difference between the wind, the grazing, and the vegetation processes.
 Additionally, a vegetation health index was also calculated at the end of each simulation, representing the relative well-being of each type of vegetation.
-This index is representative of the ratio between the mean height of given vegetation and the potential maximum height of this type of vegetation, based on the parameterisation of the simulation.
-Therefore, a vegetation health index near 1 represents an optimal growth of the vegetation when most cells are near their maximum height.
+This index is representative of the ratio between the mean height of given vegetation and the potential maximum height of this type of vegetation based on the parameterization of the simulation.
+Therefore, a vegetation health index near 1 represents optimal growth of the vegetation when most cells are near their maximum height.